 It would be great if the designer is familiar with HTML used for creating websites and landing pages.
 If so, you will no longer need to hire any desktop publishing specialists.

 With no promotion, the webinar will remain unnoticed among other events.
-That is why be sure to supplement your team with an online marketer — the employee specializing in promotion of goods and services on the Internet.
+That is why you should supplement your team with a digital marketer, an employee specializing in the promotion of goods and services on the Internet.

-After the webinar, the online marketer analyzes and makes assessment of the effectiveness of each promotion channel used and gets the insights for the future webinars.
+After the webinar, the online marketer analyzes and makes assessments of the effectiveness of each promotion channel used and gets insights for future webinars.